gumstix/demo-src/gumstix_raspberry_pi_zero_battery_board_demo/README.md

 key_mgmt=WPA-PSK
 }
 ```
+Enter your WIFI_SSID and WIFI_PASSWORD for the ssid and psk respectively.
+You will also need to fill in the entry for “country” with the ISO code of your country (eg: Canada = CA).
+Note, the file will already contain the lines  “ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev” and “update_config=1”, so you can add to the file so that its contents matches what is shown above, or just overwrite the entire file with the lines above.

 In the rootfs, navigate to /etc/ssh/sshd_config.
 Edit the sshd_config file, by adding the following line to the end of the file:
 ```